sourcegraph/scip-java/docs/getting-started.md

 ### Java fat jar

 Use the fat jar option to build a standalone `scip-java` executable.
-Note that you still need a Java installation to run the `scip-java` binary.
+Note that you still need a Java installation (JDK 17 or newer) to run the `scip-java` binary.

 ```sh
 # macOS/Linux